-Scott's own life journey has been one of service.
-He retired after 20 years as a police officer and pilot with the Tucson Police Dept. He then joined the National Transportation Safety Board (NTSB) as an Air Safety Investigator.
-His work with the NTSB took him throughout the West, Pacific, and Alaska.
-While in Alaska, he spent 14 years with the Alaska Mountain Rescue Group as a volunteer search and rescue member.
-He retired after 18 years with the NTSB and sought a warmer climate in Sequim, Washington, where he is still active in search and rescue as a volunteer.
+My own life's journey has been one of service.
+I retired after 20 years as a police officer and pilot with the Tucson Police Dept. I then joined the National Transportation Safety Board (NTSB) as an Air Safety Investigator.
+My work with the NTSB took me throughout the western U.S., Pacific, and Alaska.
+While in Alaska, I spent 14 years with the Alaska Mountain Rescue Group as a volunteer search and rescue member.
+I retired after 18 years with the NTSB and sought a warmer climate and sailing in Sequim, Washington.